 Understanding Placement Test Functionality

 myON includes a placement test so that it can recommend books based on students' current reading ability; it also uses Star scores for placement when they are available.
-Based on your subscription, your version of myON my use either the myON placement test and Star scores or the Lexile® exam (most subscriptions include the myON placement test and Star scores).
+Based on your subscription, your version of myON may use either the myON placement test and Star scores or the Lexile®* exam (most subscriptions include the myON placement test and Star scores).
+Note: If you use Fastbridge, Renaissance can import your scores, and they can be shown to students and teachers; see Fastbridge Scores for more information.

 |Required for all students or optional?